 The best way to learn about ceramic glazes and glaze materials is to test them.
 By studying what happens when varying amounts of various ingredients are combined in a glaze and then fired to various temperatures, you start to understand how materials affect each other, and therefore how to troubleshoot when your results are not what you wanted.

 But it can be intimidating to delve into glaze chemistry.
-It is fairly complex, and includes the word ‘chemistry’ in its name, which to some (me included) is an immediate red flag.
+It is fairly complex.
+It includes the word ‘chemistry’ in its name.
+To some—me included—that is an immediate red flag.
 So in today’s post, Greg Daly gives five excellent tips for getting the most out of glaze testing.
 Read on, and then get out there and test! – Jennifer Poellot Harnetty, editor.

 1. Be thorough in your recording of materials, tests and firings.
 Without a reference to what was in a test firing, all you are left with is a glazed tile, with no information to enable you to explore it further.